johphil/johphil/README.md

 - 👋 Hi, I’m @johphil.
-- 👀 I’m interested in ASM, C++, C# and Python Progrmaming.
+- 👀 I’m interested in C# .NET.
 - 🌱 I’m currently learning the ML.NET.
 - 📫 send me an email at johphilencarnacion@gmail.com if you need something.